redcartel/node-express-starter-2022/README.md

 `npm run build` - does nothing, but required by some deployment environments

+Rename .env.sample to .env & Set your configuration and secrets there and then apply them to config.ts

 Uses node >= 14, deployment has been tested on DigitalOcean's app platform and on Heroku's local environment.